thottiamrp/modernweb-2019dec9/PracticeBonusProblems/CSSQuiz/README.md

 * Use HTML and CSS to create a quiz page which uses CSS hover to reveal an answer

 ## Steps:
-1. In `WIP` create a folder called `CSSQuiz` - do your work in this folder.
+1. In your project create a folder called `CSSQuiz` - do your work in this folder.

 1. View the image in this folder, `CSSQuiz.png`